-When applying for your dream job, it is important to make sure that you avoid making any common mistakes.
+When filling a job application for your dream job, it is important to make sure that you avoid making any mistakes.
 Many people make these mistakes without even realizing it, and it can cost them the job they really want.
 In this blog post, we will discuss the most common job application mistakes and how to avoid them.
 We will also provide some tips on how to make a great impression on your potential employer!

 Misspelling Your Name

 One of the most common job application mistakes is misspelling your own name.
 This may seem like a small mistake, but it can send a red flag to potential employers that you are not detail-oriented or that you do not take the time to proofread your work.
 To avoid this mistake, be sure to double-check your name before you submit your application.
 The professionals working with Grabjobs say that you should also spell the company’s name correctly.
 This is especially important if you are applying to a large company with multiple locations.

 One of the most common mistakes people make when applying for a job is not following instructions.
 The hiring manager issues specific instructions for a reason.
 If you don’t follow them, it shows that you’re not paying attention to detail or that you’re not willing to do what it takes to get the job.
 Make sure you read the instructions carefully and follow them to the letter.
 Otherwise, your application will likely be rejected.

 Another common mistake is failing to proofread your application before submitting it.
 This is important!
 You want to make sure that there are no grammar or spelling errors in your application, as this will make you look unprofessional and careless.
 Take the time to proofread your application carefully before hitting the submit button.

 Having Poor Grammar